 What is insulin resistance?
+Why call it "Diabesity"?

 This graph illustrates the relationship between insulin resistance, rising insulin levels and blood glucose levels associated with the progression from prediabetes to Type 2 Diabetes.
 It should be labeled "The Natural History of "Diabesity."

-Insulin resistance produces a large waistline, high blood pressure, elevated blood sugar, high triglycerides, low HDL cholesterol (Metabolic syndrome), heart attack or stroke, gestational diabetes, polycystic ovary syndrome, erectile dysfunction, ananthosis nigricans, and periodontal disease for starters
+Insulin resistance produces a large waistline, high blood pressure, elevated blood sugar, high triglycerides, low HDL cholesterol (Metabolic syndrome), heart attack or stroke, gestational diabetes, polycystic ovary syndrome, erectile dysfunction, ananthosis nigricans, and periodontal disease for starters.

-How do we identify insulin resistance?
+How do we identify Insulin Resistance/Diabesity?

-How do we address insulin resistance?
+How do we Reverse Insulin Resistance/Diabesity?

 First, cut out sugar from your diet.
-Excess sugar in your daily diet is stored as fat, exacerbating insulin resistance.
+Excess sugar in your daily diet is stored as fat, worsening insulin resistance.
 Avoid sugar, bread, white potatoes, pasta, white rice and processed foods.
 Avoid artificial sweeteners.
 They raise insulin levels even in the absence of calories and they perpetuate cravings for sweets.

 Exercise, preferably high intensity interval training.
 Build muscle with resistance training.